-- 3 Developer shall implement the accepted Handback Plan and perform all Capital Asset - 4 Replacement Work and other Maintenance Services necessary to deliver the Project to ADOT - 5 at the end of the Maintenance Period in a condition that complies with the Handback - 6 Requirements as set forth in this Section MR 501 of the TPs.
-The Handback Requirements - 7 include a minimum Project Asset Condition Score as required by Section MR 501 of the TPs - 8 and the applicable Remaining Useful Lives as set forth in Table 501-1 in Section MR 501.3 of - 9 the TPs.
+- 3 Developer shall implement the accepted Handback Plan and perform all Capital Asset - Replacement Work and other Maintenance Services necessary to deliver the Project to ADOT 4 - 5 at the end of the Maintenance Period in a condition that complies with the Handback - Requirements as set forth in this Section MR 501 of the TPs.
+The Handback Requirements - 7 include a minimum Project Asset Condition Score as required by this Section MR 501 of the - 8 TPs and the applicable Remaining Useful Lives as set forth in Table 501-1 in Section MR 501.3 - 9 of the TPs.